 You see a house listed on Craigslist, but it does not state if pets are welcomed.
-It can be tempting to email or call and ask if they will accept pets, but don’t.
+It can be tempting to email or call and ask if they will accept pets but don’t.
 It is too easy for them just to say, “No!”
-In most cases, landlords don’t state if they are allowed because they decide on a per case basis.
-Others generally don’t allow, but may be willing to bend the rules for the right renter.
+In most cases, landlords don’t state if they are allowed because they decide on a per-case basis.
+Others generally don’t allow it but may be willing to bend the rules for the right renter.

-It is understandable that you are getting antsy and you don’t want to waste time, if they are just going to turn you down.
+Understandably, you are getting antsy and you don’t want to waste time if they are just going to turn you down.
 After all, you have already used moving reviews to select a company and half your life is likely sitting in boxes waiting to be moved.
 However, inquiring about a pet policy when one is not offered should be done in person.